The Zendesk Status page allows Zendesk users to monitor the status of their own Zendesk subdomain(s).

 In the sections below, we’ll discuss these elements in more detail.

 You can view your information on the classic System Status page by clicking the Switch to classic page link.
-This is especially useful for customers who want to display their status on a TV screen, as TV mode is not currently available on the newer System Status page.
+This is especially useful for customers who want to display their status on a TV screen, as TV mode is not currently available on the newer Zendesk Status page.

-To view your system status
+To view your Zendesk system status

 - Enter your subdomain in the search box.
 For instance, if your Zendesk URL is mycompany.zendesk.com, enter the subdomain mycompany.